award

 Premises Liability Claims

 In order to bring a premises liability claim against the other party, the premises liability attorney needs to prove that the landowner had a legal duty of care to plaintiff, and the landowner failed to follow through with this legal duty of care.
 Different examples as to how the landowners failed to follow the standard of care could be failing to maintain the property or by improperly repairing the property.
 This has been known to happen with injuries on Airbnb properties.
 The final point is to show that the plaintiffs suffered injuries as a result of the defendant’s failure to maintain the property.
 Premises liability determines what the legal duty would be and who the potential defendants could be.
-It is very important to hire an attorney that is experienced in the premises liability laws of your state.
+It is very important to hire an attorney who is experienced in the premises liability laws of your state.
 Our attorneys have decades of experience studying premises liability in the states of California and Nevada.

 Who is Responsible for a Premises Liability Claim in California?

 There are different types of parties that can be responsible in a premises liability claim.
 The common misconception is that the landowner is almost always responsible in the premises liability claim.
 Although that may be true, the person does not necessarily need to own the land.
-In California and Nevada, parties who could be at fault in a premises liability claim include:

 How is Fault Determined in a Premises Liability Claim?